jan-tee/terraform-proxmox-k3s/README.md

 ## Prerequisites

 - A Proxmox node with sufficient capacity for all nodes
-- A cloneable or template VM with a size that does not exceed the smallest node size (10G currently) that supports Cloud-init and is based on Debian
+- A cloneable or template VM with a size that does not exceed the smallest node size (10G currently) that supports Cloud-init and is based on Debian (ideally Ubuntu server)
-  (ideally ubuntu server)
-- 2 cidr ranges for master and worker nodes NOT handed out by DHCP (nodes are configured with static IPs from these ranges)
+- An IP address range for master and worker nodes NOT handed out by DHCP (nodes are configured with static IPs from this ranges, configured as offsets)
 - SSH agent configured for a private key to authenticate to K3s nodes

 ## Usage